 It’s easy to get caught up in the “best” or “right” way to exercise while fasting.
 If you find that happens to you, it’s cool.
 We all get snagged like that sometimes.

-Focus on getting your workouts done, keeping yourself safe, and listening to your body (it’s pretty spot-on as guides go).
+Focus on getting your workouts done, keeping yourself safe, and listening to your body (it’s pretty spot-on as far as guides go).

 1. Prioritize enjoyment